West Indian cricket team in England in 2009

 The West Indies cricket team toured England for a two-match Test series and a three-match ODI series from 6 to 26 May 2009.
-They toured in place of Zimbabwe.
+They toured in place of Zimbabwe following the British government's decision to cut bilateral ties with Zimbabwe.

 At the start of the summer, the English players at a meeting identified this West Indian visit as pivotal to their momentum-making efforts for the Ashes later that season.